Oncology in Finland

 Radical (curative) surgical removal of the cancerous tumour using an organ-sparing approach is the first objective in the treatment of cancer.
 The advancement of reconstructive plastic surgery techniques has expanded the possibilities of radical surgery.
 Even if radical tumour excision is not possible, palliative resection of the tumour and excision of metastases can result in a long tumour-free period and improve the patient’s quality of life.

-Cytotoxic chemotherapy in oncology refers to the treatment of cancer with toxins that are capable of destroying cancer cells but have a relatively low impact on the patient’s normal cells.
-These drugs are called cytotoxics.
+Postoperative chemotherapy in oncology refers to the treatment of cancer with toxins that are capable of destroying cancer cells but have a relatively low impact on the patient’s normal cells.
+These drugs are called cytostatics.

 Cytostatic chemotherapy can be chosen as the primary method of treatment for malignant cancer, or as a supplementary treatment after surgery or radiation therapy (adjuvant chemotherapy).
 In some cases, it is applied before the planned surgery to reduce the tumour to an operable size (neoadjuvant chemotherapy).